wewantthefunk/viper-mf/README.md

 * shutil
 * string

-In the src folder, modify the input_dir variable to point to your COBOL source code folder relative to the src folder.
+In the src folder, modify the input_dir variable in the main.py module to point to your COBOL source code folder relative to the src folder.

 Navigate to the src folder in a terminal.